Amendments to the Canada Grain Regulations (Falling Number (FN) and deoxynivalenol (DON) as official grain grading factors)

 The proposed regulatory changes would affect licensed Canadian grain elevators and grain producers.

 Adding FN and DON as official grading factors would provide producers a formal dispute resolution mechanism for these quality characteristics.

 Adding FN and DON into the official grading system may have cost impacts for grain elevators in terms of ongoing analytical testing costs and potential equipment requirements.
 The capacity to do this type of testing is already widespread in the sector, so stakeholder feedback will be key in determining what/if any new costs may be expected.

 Regulatory cooperation efforts (domestic and international)

-On March 11, 2019, the CGC launched a 60-day discussion period with stakeholders.
-Following the discussion period, a summary of the feedback received will be published on the Canadian Grain Commission website.
+On March 11, 2019, the Canadian Grain Commission launched a 60-day discussion period with stakeholders.
+A summary of the feedback received will be published on the Canadian Grain Commission website.

-As part of the assessment, the feedback will be tabled at the Grain Standards Committee meetings in Fall 2019 for review and consideration, and to seek advice on the most effective path forward.
+As part of the assessment, the feedback will be tabled at the Eastern Standards Committee and Western Standards Committee meetings in fall 2019 for review and consideration, and to seek advice on the most effective path forward.